What is my automated vehicle doing?

 In this research, we try to answer the question, “How well does the AV convey its capabilities and intent to interact with humans?”, by defining the transparency of the AV HMI, and the systematic method to measure it.
 In the end, we aim to apply the proposed method during the HMI design process to make the process more efficient and the HMI more transparent.
 Here is the summary of the objectives :

-• Define transparency of in-vehicle AV HMI.
+• Assess transparency of different AV strategies

 My publications